ACTIVE-o3: Empowering MLLMs with Active Perception via Pure Reinforcement Learning

-To enable active perception without additional supervised fine-tuning (SFT), we leverage the instruction-following and reasoning capabilities of MLLMs to implement the sensing policy $\mathcal{M}_O$ via prompting.
-This zero-shot setup serves as the necessary starting point for our subsequent reinforcement learning (RL) optimization, which assumes the initial model has non-trivial performance.
+To enable active perception without additional supervised fine-tuning (SFT), we leverage the instruction-following and reasoning abilities of MLLMs to construct an \emph{initial sensing policy} $\mathcal{M}_O$ via prompting.
+This zero-shot initialization provides two advantages: (i) it offers a practical way to bootstrap active perception without task-specific labels, and (ii) it naturally aligns with our modular decoupling design, where sensing (region proposal) and acting (task execution) are separated.
+Importantly, the prompt-based policy generates both interpretable reasoning traces and candidate regions $a_{1:K}^{\text{cam}}$, serving as a transparent and effective starting point for subsequent RL optimization.

 We design a task-specific instruction prompt $\mathcal{I}_O$ (Figure~\ref{fig:det-prompt}) to guide $\mathcal{M}_O$ in producing meaningful and diverse region proposals $a_{1:K}^{\text{cam}}$.
-The prompt serves three key purposes: \begin{itemize}[leftmargin=1.5em, itemsep=3pt] \item \textbf{Format regularization:} The prompt enforces a structured output format and encourages step-by-step reasoning using tags such as \texttt{<think>} and \texttt{<answer>}.

-\item \textbf{Task guidance:} It introduces domain-specific priors, such as encouraging the model to: \begin{itemize} \item infer likely object locations even when objects are not clearly visible, \item select spatially diverse and minimally overlapping regions, \item prefer regions with sufficient surrounding context to support downstream decisions. \end{itemize} \end{itemize} These constraints help $\mathcal{M}_O$ generate interpretable and effective sensing actions that form the basis for active region selection.
+The prompt serves three key purposes: \begin{itemize}[leftmargin=1.2em, itemsep=2pt, topsep=2pt, parsep=0pt] \item \textbf{Format regularization:} The prompt enforces a structured output format and encourages step-by-step reasoning using tags such as \texttt{\texttt{<think>}} and \texttt{\texttt{<answer>}}. \item \textbf{Task guidance:} It introduces domain-specific priors, such as encouraging the model to: \begin{itemize}[leftmargin=1.2em, itemsep=2pt, topsep=2pt, parsep=0pt] \item infer likely object locations even when objects are not clearly visible, \item select spatially diverse and minimally overlapping regions, \item prefer regions with sufficient surrounding context to support downstream decisions. \end{itemize} \end{itemize} These constraints help $\mathcal{M}_O$ generate interpretable and effective sensing actions that form the basis for active region selection.